cxprahm/getdata-015-courseproject/README.md

 Dataset:
 Download the file from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

 Copy the unzipped fodler, UCI HAR Dataset, into the currect working directory.
-The R is written to understand that directory structure.
+The R code is adjusted to accomodate that directory structure.

 You should create one R script called run_analysis.R that does the following: